 The minimum amount of data we require for a user registration record is a username and email address.
 Users who don't opt to build their accounts by connecting via Facebook or Google will additionally be prompted for a password.
-When signing up or logging in via Facebook or Google, we request access to a user's basic profile data for the purposes of creating or updating their registration record.
+When signing up or logging in via Facebook or Google, we request access to a user's basic profile data for the purposes of creating or updating their user profile.
 With the exception of a user's email address (which we request a separate permission for), only data that the user has specified as visible on their public Facebook or Google profile is accessible to us.
+Information collected from Facebook and Google is solely used to populate a user's public profile.
 At some point after registration, we may prompt for the completion of the user's profile.

 User profiles may be accessible programatically through DaniWeb Connect, our API used to power third-party apps ("Daniapps").
 Users connect to Daniapps through a single sign-on with their DaniWeb profile.
 The OAuth 2.0 authorization framework is used to authenciate these API requests.
 As part of the login flow, they must grant permission to the Daniapp to gain access to their account.